hashgraph/hedera-services/platform-sdk/docs/proposals/metric-labels/README.md

 ### About labels

 Before we start with the implementation we need to define what labels are.
-Labels are key-value pairs that can be used to filter and group metrics.
+Labels are key-value pairs that are used to define, filter and group metrics.
-Labels are used by monitoring systems like prometheus to create more dynamic dashboards.
+Labels are used by monitoring systems like Grafana to create more dynamic dashboards.
+By adding labels to the metrics module a single metric is now uniquely defined by its name and the labels.
-For example, a metric that counts the number of requests can have a label called `method` that defines if the request was a `GET` or `POST` request.
+For example, metrics that counts the number of requests can have a label called `method` that defines if the request was a `GET` or `POST` request.
+That metrics are defined by the name "api_http_requests_total" and the label `method`.
 By doing so the monitoring system can create a dashboard that shows the number of requests per method.
+In the given example we would have 2 metric instances: one for `GET` and one for `POST`:

+- Metric 1: `api_http_requests_total{method="GET"}`
+- Metric 2: `api_http_requests_total{method="POST"}`

+While today the name of a metric is the unique identifier of a metric the name and the labels are the unique identifier of a metric when using labels.
+By doing so both metrics can use the same name but are still unique as long as the labels are different.
+We will store measurements individually for each metric.
+If you later want to know the combined measurement of all metrics with the name `api_http_requests_total` you can use the prometheus query language to sum up the values of all metrics with that name.
+See https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors for more information.

 In prometheus a concrete metric is defined like this (see https://prometheus.io/docs/concepts/data_model/#notation):